Most beautiful places to see in Sardinia

 “Dreamy beaches, granite coves and lagoons make Villasimius extremely popular with visitors to Sardinia.”

-Oristano is located in the centre-western part of Sardinia.
-The ideal blend of culture and nature makes Oristano one of the most beautiful places to see in Sardinia.
+Oristano is located in the center-western part of Sardinia.
+The ideal blend of culture and nature makes it one of the most beautiful places to see in Sardinia.
 Old churches are in abundance here, such as St Mary’s Cathedral and the Church of St Francis of Assisi.

 Things to see in Oristano

-Exploring the surrounding territories of Oristano is a given.
+Exploring the surrounding territories is a given.
 With dazzling untouched beaches, there are also significant archaeological sites such as Tharros and the pagan temple of San Salvatore.

 The beaches of the marine area of the Sinis peninsula (Mari Ermi, Is Arutas and Maimoni) are also particularly special.
 Here, you’ll find grains of quartz, and at Is Arutas, a shore completely made from this transparent mineral.